-- You bring 3+ years of working with marginalized populations (youth experience is an asset).
+- You bring 3+ years of experience working with vulnerable populations (youth experience is an asset).

-- You have previous supervisory experience and understand what it takes to motivate and support a team.
+- You understand what it takes to motivate and support a team prior supervisory experience is an asset.

-- You possess post-secondary education in Child and Youth Care (CYC), Social Work, Human Services, or related fields.
+- You possess a two-year diploma in Child and Youth Care (CYC), Social Work, or related fields.

-- You can connect and inspire trust with youth struggling with addictions, poverty, mental health, trauma, LGBTQ2S+, and Newcomers to Canada and/or refugees.
+- You are able to connect and inspire trust with youth struggling with addictions, poverty, mental health, and trauma.

 - You describe yourself as someone who utilizes a harm reduction, trauma-informed, and person-centered approach.